Family Dentistry Bensalem, PA

 Before the appointment, we encourage parents to discuss the dentist with their child.
 Emphasizing the exciting aspects of visiting the dentist will help prevent dental fear or anxiety.
 Our friendly dental team will also help ensure your child’s first visit is a positive experience.

-Dental Sealants and Flouride
+Dental Sealants and Fluoride

 We recommend dental sealants and fluoride treatments to children as they age.
 Sealants benefit patients between 6 and 14, while fluoride treatments benefit patients six months and older.
 Dental sealants are thin plastic coatings that we apply to teeth.
 We typically apply sealants to the chewing surfaces of the back molars.